chintanbuch/keycloak-client-webhook/README.md

 4. Add the following attributes:
    - `api.url`: The URL of your webhook endpoint (e.g., `https://your-api.example.com/webhooks/keycloak`)
    - `api.key`: The API key or token for authenticating with your webhook endpoint
+   - `disable.autologin`: Set to "true" to prevent automatic login after registration (useful when additional verification steps are required)

 ## Webhook Payload